 If you’re applying for a mortgage and you have 705 credit score, and the mortgage program you want requires a 700 score, and you go and use 12 months financing with no payments thru a finance entity, there is a possibility that your score could fall.
 Now no one can say exactly what the impact will be, but it will likely cause the score to fall because you have obtained new credit, and used a finance company to obtain that credit.

 If you have a revolving account that is 3 yrs old and you close it, now the overall age of your open accounts is reduced and may lower your score.
 Remember, length of credit history could count for as much as 15% of your total score.
 I am not saying don’t pay off old accounts.
 Nor am I saying not to close them.
 I am only saying that doing so MAY impact your score.
-But lets not get to worried.
+But let's not get too worried.
 A person with a 740 credit score should really not be too concerned with whether their score drops a few points.

 If you have 3 credit cards with a total of $5000 outstanding on a total of $15000 in available credit, spread it out.
 The models watch the percentage of debt as compared to the actual available credit (credit limits) on each card and also as a cumulative.Here are the actual “break points” used by the models for each individual account and also for the cumulative of all accounts …